Mondulkiri, immortal encounter

 A pale man in awe of even looking her straight in the eyes – deep abysses as dark as they are immense but at the same time reassuring – clumsy in moving around the edges of his jungle, careful not to slip with muddy feet, the same colour as his beloved Mahut’s skin.
 What had she thought when she followed my hand with that deep eye?

-Had she caught my quickening pulse?
-Had he realised that, in that instant, I was losing myself in her wrinkles?”
+Could she have understood that, in that moment, I was losing myself in her wrinkles?

 Koprun (Mondulkiri, Cambodia) | ©2019, Gabriele Orlini